phpactor/phpactor/doc/README.md

 - **VIM plugin**: Lightweight VIM plugin.
 - **CLI interface**: Most/some functionality is exposed through CLI commands.

-Phpactor can be used in a limited way as a standalone application, but its full power can only be utilized through its RPC protocol.
+Phpactor can be used in a limited way as a **standalone application**, but its full power can only be utilized through its RPC protocol.
 It ships with support for VIM, but it would not involve a huge amount of effort to support other editors such as [GNU Emacs](https://www.gnu.org/s/emacs/).